whimsial/liver-stator/README.md

 additional QC plots.

 We then proceed by merging the Seurat objects for all samples within each study to generate a study-wide Seurat object.

+### Step 4: filter out cells/genes not passing QC filteres

+Perform multiple quality control (QC) checks to filter cells in a Seurat object based on gene expression, mitochondrial content, and other metadata-based criteria.
+It also generates a diagnostic plot to visually assess the quality of the data after filtering.